Becoming a recording engineer is a combination of natural talent, education, experience and good old-fashioned luck.

 Most of all, a successful recording engineer needs to be a lifelong learner.
 They must always stay abreast of the latest technical innovations and recording techniques.
 The sound of popular music changes quickly, and the best recording engineers know how to produce that signature sound across genres and musical styles.

-For lots more information about sound editing, audio production and related topics, cick on the links on the next page.
+For lots more information about sound editing, audio production and related topics, cick on the links below.